ETHICS IN EVALUATION

 When your programs are engaging with sensitive topics, at risk populations and/or marginalised groups, it is important to anticipate the risk, and develop processes and protocols for identifying and reporting them.
 These responsibilities may at times conflict with, and often extend beyond, the evaluator's abilities.
 In programs where duty of care concerns apply, the project team, including interviewers, need to understand their legal obligations and how to respond should the need arise.

-Formal evaluation Guidelines
+Helpful evaluation Guidelines

 More information on good-practice guidelines that apply to specific research areas can be found by following the links below.
+Click on the focus area to reveal commonly used guidelines and frameworks relevant to that area of evaluation.

 - Guidelines for Ethical Research in Australian Indigenous Studies